dmansour2000/googlespreadsheetobjectivec/README.md

 The customer is responsible for the contents of this spreadsheet and therefor the data is not always reliable.
 For example, the size of the images is not guaranteed to be optimized for use in a mobile application.

 ## The Task
-Build a simple application that displays the contents of the CSV in a list view.
-Things you have to take into consideration:
+- Build a simple application that displays the contents of the CSV in a list view.
+- Build a Detail screen with a larger version of the image, the full title and the description.

+### Things you have to take into consideration:
 - Application structure
 - Performance
 - Image cache
 - Exception handling

-Optional Components:
+### Bouns:
 - Offline
 - Caching strategies

-Detail screen with a larger version of the image, the full title and the description.

 ## Restrictions
 You can build everything yourself or use existing library components.
 This is mainly a test to see how you would implement a development challenge.